-We know that moment all too well: Our throat starts to get scratchy, our nasal cavities tingle, a throbbing pain takes up residence in between our temples—it's official: A cold is brewing.
+We know that moment all too well: Our throat starts to get scratchy, our nasal cavities tingle, a throbbing pain takes up residence in between our temples.
+It's official: A cold is brewing.

 No more.
 We've discovered some expert tips for how to get rid of a cold virtually overnight so that you can get back to your regularly scheduled programming symptom-free.
-Check out these tips below!

 Taryn Forrelli, ND, Olly's head of innovation and certified naturopath, says to go heavy on the garlic when you feel a cold coming on.
 "Garlic is a powerful antioxidant with antimicrobial, antiviral, and antibiotic properties.
 It also helps with decongestion associated with colds and flus.
 Aim for eating one small clove every three to four hours.
 Smear it on toast with a bit of olive oil or honey if you can't stomach it straight."
 Our tip: Just be sure to have breath mints at the ready.

-Forrelli also says to aim for 500 to 1000 mg of vitamin C per day while fighting off sniffles.
-"An easy and tasty way to make sure you're getting enough of this juicy antioxidant is taking a vitamin C–rich supplement like Olly's Ultimate Immunity gummy, which is a blend of 700 mg of vitamin C, zinc, and beta glucans for immune system support."
+Forrelli also says to aim for 500 to 1000 milligrams of vitamin C per day while fighting off sniffles.
+"An easy and tasty way to make sure you're getting enough of this juicy antioxidant is taking a vitamin C–rich supplement like Olly's Ultimate Immunity gummy, which is a blend of 700 milligrams of vitamin C, zinc, and beta glucans for immune system support."
 While you may be familiar with vitamin C and zinc as cold-fighting powerhouses, get to know beta-glucan.
 In a 2008 study, one group that took a supplement with beta-glucan had 23% fewer upper respiratory infections than the other group that took a placebo.

 Eat Chicken Soup